SCuffy/PowerShell-HTML/Search-HTML-Links/README.md

 # How to use Search-HTMl-Links

-This PowerShell script can run against any publicly accessible website, to query URLS inside href links and check for specific words.
+This PowerShell script can run against any publicly accessible website, to query URLs inside href links and check for specific words.

 The file structure includes:
 $SiteAddress - The website you want to check.
 I've left a Microsoft Tech Community blog page in as an example